-When do your monthly mortgage insurance payments go away?
-The answer may not be what you think.
+When do mortgage insurance payments go away on Conventional Home Loans?
 Many believe Conventional mortgage insurance payments end when they reach the 20% equity mark.
-While that is true in some cases, it is not in every case.
-There are two methods to eliminate mortgage insurance payments (without having to refinance):
+While true in some cases, it is not the norm.
+In fact, there are two methods to eliminate mortgage insurance payments (without having to refinance):

 - Through your mortgage servicer OR